History of the Church

 Social distancing became the new normal.
 Partaking in the Lord's gift of the Lord's Supper was also put on hold.
 After a few months, the necessity was there to receive the Lord's Supper, so we began to offer the Lord's Supper in a mass gathering.
 Even when we cannot receive the Lord's Supper, we are still given God's forgiveness given and shed for us through Christ, we are still given His words of forgiveness through Holy Absolution and the promises proclaimed in the gospel.
 Services within the church walls were halted until June 21, 2020, when in person worship began again, along with it still being held in the parking lot until November 1.

-From 1997 to 2017, St. Paul's was served by a sole pastor for 20 years, left St. Paul's.
-The next three years led to much healing.
-After that we had a vacancy until October 11, 2020, our current pastor Rev. Daryn Bahn was installed.
+From 1997 through 2017, St. Paul’s was served by a sole pastor, Rev. Douglas Irmer.
+In the three years that followed, the congregation did a lot of healing with guidance from the district.
+The vacancy was filled on October 11, 2020, by our current pastor, Rev. Daryn Bahn.
 Leading up to his arrival, the parsonage went through updates and renovation during the summer of 2020.
 The work was completed by many generous volunteers from the congregation.
 As the coronavirus began to dwindle in the United States, life in the church began to go back to normal.
 Groups began to meet again, and on April 25, 2021, in-person Sunday School and Adult Bible Class began again.
 Coronavirus changed the landscape of ministry.
 There are sure to be challenges in the future, but life in the church is here to stay.

 In May 2023 the church wanted to make the elevator entrance more accessible.
 Hand railings were installed on both sides of the sidewalk.
 Many members of the congregation lent a hand at installing and painting the railings.